Doctorate of Acupuncture and Chinese Medicine (DACM)

 |Semester 3||Semester 4|

-*The Accreditation commision for acupu and oriental medicine has granted permission to begin enrolling students in the PD program.
-Daoist Traditions College of Chinese Medical Arts’ Professional Doctorate program is not accredited or pre-accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+*The Accreditation Commision for Acupuncture and Oriental Medicine (ACAOM) has granted permission to begin enrolling students in the DACM program.
+Daoist Traditions College of Chinese Medical Arts’ Professional Doctorate program is not accredited or pre-accredited by the ACAOM.
 Graduates of this program are not considered to have graduated from an ACAOM accredited or pre-accredited program and may not rely on ACAOM accreditation or pre-accreditation for professional licensure or other purposes.
 This program is eligible for ACAOM accreditation and Daoist Traditions College of Chinese Medical Arts is currently in the process of seeking ACAOM pre-accreditation/accreditation for the program.
 However, Daoist Traditions can provide no assurance that pre-accreditation or accreditation will be granted by ACAOM.
 Students enrolled in this program are not eligible to participate in the Federal grant and loan programs based on ACAOM’s approval.
-Daoist Traditions has submitted an application to the UNC Board of Governors for a license to offer the Professional Doctorate degree program.
-Approval of the degree program is pending the outcome of the review.
+In May 2018, the UNC Board of Governors issued a license for Daoist Traditions to offer the Doctor of Acupuncture and Chinese Medicine (DACM) Degree Program.